Jeremiah Masoli: Hamilton Tiger-Cats

 Similar to 2016, Masoli began the 2017 season backing up Collaros.
 The Tiger-Cats struggled mightily in 2017, losing their first eight games of the season resulting in Kent Austin stepping down as head coach to be replaced by June Jones.
 One of Jones' first moves was to announce Masoli as the Ti-Cats starting quarterback for the foreseeable future.
 Under Masoli and Jones the Ti-Cats won six of the team's final 10 games.
 Following the season Masoli and the Ti-Cats announced they had reached a two-year contract extension.
 In late January 3downnation reported that Masoli's base salary for the 2018 season is $235,000, with incentives it could increase to $325,000.
 His 2019 salary starts at $325,000 plus $45,000 in performance bonuses.

+Heading into 2018, Masoli was named the Ti-Cats starter heading into a season for the first time despite pressure from new acquisition Johnny Manziel.
 Masoli continued his strong play into the beginning of the 2018 season, throwing for more than 300 yards in the team's first four games, tying the CFL record for most consecutive 300-yards games at 10 (tied with Sam Etcheverry and Kent Austin).
 He continued to have a strong season and was named a CFL East Division all-star for the first time in his career.
 Masoli and the Ti-Cats got off to a hot start in 2019, winning four of their first five matches, however, he suffered a torn ACL in the team's Week 7 victory.
 Masoli was on the injured list for the remainder of the season, including in the team's loss in 107th Grey Cup.

 Masoli was expected to remain on the injured list to start the 2020 CFL season, but with the entire year cancelled by the CFL, Masoli was able to fully recover from his injury.
 He was a pending free agent heading into the 2021 season, but instead chose to sign a contract extension with the Tiger-Cats on January 27, 2021.
 Masoli spent much of the 2021 season splitting starts with Dane Evans who played well during Masoli's absence during the 2019 season.
 The Hamilton Tiger Cats were once again defeated in the Grey Cup by the Winnipeg Blue Bombers.
-Following the season the Tiger-Cats renewed Dave Evans' contract, leaving Masoli to become a free agent on February 8, 2022.
+Following the season the Tiger-Cats renewed Dane Evans' contract, leaving Masoli to become a free agent on February 8, 2022.
 In early February, Masoli was rumoured to be gaining considerable interest from both Edmonton and Ottawa.